Beretta PX4 Storm Compact Review

 The PX4 Storm Compact with the extended magazine.

-The PX4 Storm Compact also introduces a new ambidextrous slide lock that’s actually large enough to use as a slide release if the end user cares to do so.
-(Yes, using the lever as a release remains controversial, but it seems that most anything can be made into a controversy if people choose to do so, and the firearms community is no exception.)
-The slide-lock lever also offers a reasonable size shelf with serrations that’s easy to use and is accessible to the thumb of either hand.
+The PX4 Storm Compact also introduces a new ambidextrous slide lock that’s actually large enough to use as a slide release if the end-user cares to do so.
+(Yes, using the lever as a release remains controversial, but it seems that almost anything can be made into controversy if people choose to do so, and the firearms community is no exception.)
+The slide-lock lever also offers a reasonable-sized shelf with serrations that are easy to use and accessible to the thumb of either hand.

-The barrel is chrome lined to provide corrosion resistance and ease cleaning.
-The PX4 barrels also features a deeply recessed crown to protect the rifling from harsh field use, such as getting dropped, thrown or—heaven forbid—used as a last ditch impact weapon!
+The barrel is chrome-lined to provide corrosion resistance and ease of cleaning.
+The PX4 barrels also feature a deeply recessed crown to protect the rifling from harsh field use, such as getting dropped, thrown or—heaven forbid—used as a last-ditch impact weapon!
 Hey, to my way of thinking, whatever works for the good guys and gals to prevail.

 Like all PX4 pistols, the Compact comes with a set of three-dot sights dovetailed into the slide.
 While the rear is a Novak-like ramp style, it has a flat front so you can use it to work the slide in the event you must perform a one-hand manipulation.